Technorely/tendermint/docs/tendermint-core/light-client-protocol.md

 # Light Client Protocol

 Light clients are an important part of the complete blockchain system for most applications.
-Tendermint provides unique speed and security properties for light client applications.
+Tenderely provides unique speed and security properties for light client applications.

 See our [lite